ARhub01/face-recognition-django/README.md

 Users can upload images or use a webcam to detect faces, identify known users, and recognize emotions.

 ---
+> ⚠️ Project Status: Ongoing academic project
+> This repository represents an active research-oriented system development in computer vision and deep learning.

+## Note on Models
+Pretrained models (ArcFace, Emo0.1) are used to study system integration, inference pipelines, and deployment challenges rather than to claim novel model contributions.

 ## 🔹 Features
 - User registration & login system